iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> The therapist that I have is excellent but the connection is not so good.
+The lenghty "book" that you have to write before you can even see the therapist I think is unnecessary and should be optional<br> :date: __2021-06-02 20:57:38__

 > I couldn't find a way to switch to the back camera of the phone.
 Since Dr needed to look at my feet, using front facing camera was difficult.
 I had to guess where I was aiming.<br> :date: __2021-05-28 23:17:00__